semiod-github/semiod-github.github.io/udemy2.md

 	   kubectl describe service kplabs-service
 	   kubectl get pods --namespace teama
 	   (check the selector )
-	   kubectl decsribe pods nginx-pod-first --namespace teama
+	   kubectl describe pods nginx-pod-first --namespace teama
 	   (did not have the required label)
 	   kubectl apply -f application-failure.yaml
-	   (still the namespace of service and pods is diffrent)
+	   (still the namespace of service and pods is different)

 	   issue2: Conttrol Plane failure
 	   Verify if all the cluster level components are healthy